Kyniska/core/README.md

 - place-of-origin
 - Native language
 - additional influences likely to fuel feelings of guilt or innocence (an ex-lover or murdered parent)

+# Voting procedure

+- all proposals for new laws or leaders must pass through circles of loyalties.
+- all members of circle must accept for proposal to move forward
+- if dissent occurs, opportunity for refinement/revision available
+- perspective provided (why it is not accepted, what change is requested/prefered or no modification is possible)
+- proposal returned to originating circle

+- arrays of addresses: addresses / string (proposed law or name of selected)
+- all agree: boolean
+- proposal forwarded to next circle

+- dissent: boolean / string